aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/plotarea/_index.md

 ### innerHeight {#innerHeight--}

-Gets or sets the height of plot area in units of 1/4000 of the chart area.
+Gets or sets the height of the plot area in units of 1/4000 of the chart area.

 ```javascript
 innerHeight : number;